nvo987-art-history/nvo987-research/README.md

 Research infrastructure, identifiers and metadata hub for the scholarly and art history work of **Nicholas Van-Orton**.

-This repository serves as a persistent, citable dataset and reference layer.
+This release is intended as a citable research software package.

 ---